joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 training to make things a little more reasonable.
 Even then, performing PCA on the full set of parameters was prohibitive.
-I realized, though, that I could take advantage of the [Johnson-Lindenstrauss lemma][22] and randomly project the parameters down into a lower dimensional space, but still preserve the structure.
+I realized, though, that I could take advantage of the [Johnson-Lindenstrauss lemma][22] and randomly project the parameters down onto a lower dimensional space, but still preserve the structure.
 Unfortunately, due a bug in my random projection code I wasn't able to get results on the entire set of parameters for ResNet-50, so I had to restrict myself to the parameters in a single layer in the initial submission